juhaj77/snort_log_view/README.md

 /var/log/snort/appid.json
 /var/log/snort/perf_monitor_base.csv

-Search feature search of the last 500 alerts.
-You can modify it in /server/routes/alertsAll.js on line 9:
+Search feature search of the last 1000 alerts.
+You can modify it in /server/routes/alertsAll.js on line 10:

-`readLastLines.read('/var/log/snort/alert_json.txt', 500)`
+`const tail = new Tail('/var/log/snort/alert_json.txt',{nLines:1000})`

 Large values cause memory issues with the browser.
 All data is read as objects into the browser's memory...